mindspore-ai/docs/docs/mindspore/source_en/orange_pi/environment_setup.md

 MindSpore version: 2.4.10
 The result of multiplication calculation is correct, MindSpore has been installed on platform [Ascend] successfully!
 ```

+> If the output is incorrect, it needs to be upgraded again according to the MindSpore upgrade method in 4.2.1.

 ## Next Suggestion